Praveennegi925/MinorProject/README.md

 # MinorProject
 In this project I have created a login page , registration page ,profile page .
-Technologies I have used are NodeJS,Expressjs,Vusjs with HTML ,CSS.
+Technologies I have used are NodeJS,Expressjs,Vuejs with HTML ,CSS.